higherintelligence/Check-Point-Firewall-Administration-R81.10-/README.md

 However, there are a number of frustrating mistakes in the book that may cause some people who have purchased the book to simply give up.

-This repo provides some errata and solutions to problems encountered.
+This repo provides some errata and solutions to problems encountered, many with assistance from the author. (thank you!)